dyegoe/awss/CONTRIBUTING.md

       git checkout -b name-of-your-bugfix-or-feature
       ```

     Now you can make your changes locally.
+Remember to change the version in `cmd/rootCmd.go` and `README.md` files.

 4. Commit your changes and push your branch to GitHub::